vossjannik/algorithms/README.md

-# Algorithms
+# Utilities
-A few useful algorithms implemented in C++.
+A few useful algorithms and classes implemented in C++.

 ## Serial Port Streambuffer
 Header only.
 C++11 required.